 UCIS investments can be a problem if you’re not suitable for them.
 Unregulated Collective Investment Schemes are NOT under the jurisdiction of the FCA, meaning that investors don’t get any help from the Ombudsman or FSCS when they go wrong.

-Both Carbon Credits Schemes and Land Banks like the Cadnam Plot are classic examples of high-risk investments that could (and often do) destroy people’s pensions, and both of these investments are known to have been on the books for some J Richfield clients.
+Both Carbon Credits Schemes and Land Banks like the Cadnam Plot are classic examples of high-risk investments that could (and often do) destroy people’s pensions, and both of these investments are known to have been on the books for some J Richfield t/as Sovereign Financial Services clients.

 If you invested, you may still be able to begin the mis-sold pension claims process.

-J. Richfield was officially registered by the 23 July 2010 in Aylesford, Kent.
+J Richfield t/as Sovereign Financial Services was officially registered by the 23 July 2010 in Aylesford, Kent.

-J Richfield goes into insolvency proceedings, resulting in a Creditor’s Voluntary Liquidation
+J Richfield t/as Sovereign Financial Services goes into insolvency proceedings, resulting in a Creditor’s Voluntary Liquidation

 J Richfield Ltd was the actual name of the financial advice firm that traded as Sovereign Financial Services.
 It is quite common for a company to have a trading name or trading style, but officially, the firm as J Richfield Ltd.